Back to National Guide

 What Affects the Cost

 • Body corporate.
 Apartment shower leaks affecting the unit below involve strata disputes over liability and repair scope.
+Under the Owners Corporations Act, waterproofing within your lot is typically the lot owner's responsibility.

 A straightforward reseal of silicone and grout in a shower with intact membrane in a modern Doncaster or Point Cook apartment sits toward $250.
-A full strip-out in a Northcote or Brunswick Victorian with rotted timber subfloor, full membrane replacement, and retiling pushes toward $3,800.
+A full strip-out in a Northcote or Brunswick Victorian with rotted timber subfloor, membrane replacement, and retiling pushes toward $3,800.

 Melbourne-Specific Considerations